Makavura/Java/sampleProjects/tripPlanner/README.md

 ## PART 6 – HACKER PROBLEM - HOW FAR?

-For extra fun, calculate the distance between the user’s home and their travel destination using the Haversine formula. https://en.wikipedia.org/wiki/Haversine_formula To do this you’ll need to ask the user to enter the longitude and latitude for their home and their travel destination.
+For extra fun, calculate the distance between the user’s home and their travel destination using the Haversine formula.
+[Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula) To do this you’ll need to ask the user to enter the longitude and latitude for their home and their travel destination.
 You’ll also need to do some pretty fancy math.

 To do fancy math in Java (cos, sin, squared etc…) you can use the Math Class.
-Here is the documentation for that: https://docs.oracle.com/javase/7/docs/api/java/lang/Math.html All the code to accomplish the hacker problem should be in its own method.
+Here is the documentation for that: [Fancy Math](https://docs.oracle.com/javase/7/docs/api/java/lang/Math.html) All the code to accomplish the hacker problem should be in its own method.